stephen-cd/MAtimeclock/README.md

   - Removing an employee also deletes all of their work sessions.

 <h3>Add/Edit Job</h3>
 To add a job, a manager enters an associated job ID and submits.
-Job IDs must be unique.
+Job IDs must be unique.<br>
-Editing jobs involves selecting a job and choosing the action that needs to be taken (change job ID, complete/reopen, remove job).
+Editing jobs involves selecting a job and choosing the action that needs to be taken (change job ID, complete/reopen, remove job).<br>
-  - Change job ID brings the manager to the same keypad with the current job ID pre-populated.
+  - Change job ID brings the manager to the same keypad with the current job ID pre-populated.<br>
   - Complete/reopen will allow the manager to complete or reopen a job.
 If a job is currently active (jobs are set to active by default when created), the manager will be able to complete the job.
 If the job is already        complete, they will be able to reopen it.
-Only active jobs will show up in the list of time clock jobs.
+Only active jobs will show up in the list of time clock jobs.<br>
   - Removing a job also deletes all of the work sessions associated with that job.

 <h3>Add/Edit Work Sessions</h3>
 When Work Sessions is clicked, an employee must be selected, then a date.
 The manager will then see a horizontal bar chart displaying an employees work hours for that day, with time (6 AM - 8 PM currently) on the X-axis and jobs on the Y-axis.
 On this same screen, a manager can either add, edit, or delete a work session.
-They can also click on a bar to edit a work session if any are present.
+They can also click on a bar to edit a work session if any are present.<br>
 Adding a work session involves selecting a job, a start time, and an end time.
-An end time is not required, and excluding one will result in the employee being clocked in for the selected job from the start time.
+An end time is not required, and excluding one will result in the employee being clocked in for the selected job from the start time.<br>
-Editing a work session involves the same form but with pre-populated data from the session.
+Editing a work session involves the same form but with pre-populated data from the session.<br>
 Deleting a work session removes it from the database.

 <h1>Syncing with the web server</h1>
-Manual or automatic syncing with the back-end web server can be configured in main.js by setting manualUpdate to true or false.
+Manual or automatic syncing with the back-end web server can be configured in main.js by setting manualUpdate to true or false.<br>
-If manual (true) is set, then the web server will be synced every time a manager logs out.
+If manual (true) is set, then the web server will be synced every time a manager logs out.<br>
 If automatic (false) is set, then the web server will be updated at a specified time interval defined in dbUpdateTime.
 By default, it is set to 5 PM (Eastern time zone).